Workiva/over_react/doc/wrapping_js_components.md

 The `ReactJsComponentFactoryProxy` is a wrapper for the JS component that understands how to create, within Dart, a React element from the JS component.
 As far as what's necessary to know for wrapping JS components, that's it.
 The syntax is basically boilerplate that can be copy and pasted from component to component, just changing the JS variable to match the new component.

-That being said, for those wanting some deeper context, `ReactJsComponentFactoryProxy` is the tip of a larger iceburg.
+That being said, for those wanting some deeper context, `ReactJsComponentFactoryProxy` is the tip of a larger iceberg.
 When instantiating `ReactJsComponentFactoryProxy`, you may notice some optional parameters on the constructor.
 Those parameters are used to effect how the component handles certain interop cases for the component.
 They exist because `ReactJsComponentFactoryProxy` is used under the hood in several different contexts (like powering `uiForwardRef`), some of which require unique behaviors when it comes to interop.

 It is unlikely that you will hit scenarios where settings these parameters is necessary, and therefore, it is generally discouraged to change them away from the default.
 If the wrapped component is not behaving as expected, reach out to us on [Slack][slack] so we can help!